 Environmental Sustainability Strategy 2015-2045

-Our community has indicated that environmental sustainability should be a top priority.
-The Environmental Sustainability Strategy 2015-2045 was adopted with the purpose of identifying major environmental sustainability issues for the city and developing actions for responding to these: it also positions us as a leader in environmental sustainability within the community.
+Our community indicated that environmental sustainability should be a top priority.
+The Environmental Sustainability Strategy 2015-2045 was adopted to identify major environmental sustainability issues for the city and develop actions for responding to these.
+It also positions us as a leader in environmental sustainability in the community.

 Long Term Plan